xGabrielR/Olist-Price-Elasticity/README.md

 ---

-The solution strategy is to build a most simple data infrastructure to solve this problem, I selected key AWS services and Open Source tools to design a infrastructure for: data engineering (collect, conform and prepare data), data science (build price elasticity solution + eda + final delivery product) and mlops (re-train and version price elasticity solutions estimators).
+The solution strategy is to build a most simple data infrastructure to solve this problem, I selected key AWS services and Open Source tools to design a infrastructure for:
+- *data engineering* (build infrastructure, collect, conform and prepare data).
+- *data science* (build price elasticity solution, generate eda for top products and build final delivery product such as web interface or API).
+- *mlops* (build a solution for re-train and version price elasticity solutions estimators for audity and history archive).

 ### 2.1.
 Problem Solving Methodology